navi-language/navi/README.md

 - **Scripted or Compilied Execution**

   Supports script-like execution, but offering same performance comparable to compiled languages like Go.

-## Functionalities

-- **Dual-Domain Programming**

-  Serves as a dual-purpose language, functioning as both a general-purpose programming language and a domain-specific language optimized for incremental computation.

-- **High Performance**

-  As a statically-typed, compiled language, which is comparable to Go, Rust, and C.

-- **Cross-platform**

-  Running on Linux, Windows, macOS, and through WebAssembly (WASM), it extends its reach to iOS, Android, and Web Browsers.

-- **Native Cloud Support (WIP)**

-  With its standard library, Navi enables seamless manipulation of cloud computing resources as if they were local.

-- **Native Financial Support (WIP)**

-  Navi is equipped with native support for incremental financial data computation, making it ideal for real-time calculation and analysis of stock market data.
-  It boasts a rich set of scientific computing capabilities, includes built-in functions for technical stock market indicators, and standard library support for
-  LongPort OpenAPI, significantly reducing development costs for programmatic trading.

 ## Installation